Disjoint-set data structure: History

 In 1991, Galil and Italiano published a survey of data structures for disjoint-sets.

 In 1994, Richard J. Anderson and Heather Woll described a parallelized version of Union–Find that never needs to block.

-In 2007, Sylvain Conchon and Jean-Christophe Filliâtre developed a semi-persistent version of the disjoint-set forest data structure and formalized its correctness using the proof assistant Coq.
+In 2007, Sylvain Conchon and Jean-Christophe Filliâtre developed a semi-persistent version of the disjoint-set forest data structure and formalized its correctness using the proof assistant Rocq (then: Coq).
 "Semi-persistent" means that previous versions of the structure are efficiently retained, but accessing previous versions of the data structure invalidates later ones.
 Their fastest implementation achieves performance almost as efficient as the non-persistent algorithm.
 They do not perform a complexity analysis.

 Variants of disjoint-set data structures with better performance on a restricted class of problems have also been considered.
 Gabow and Tarjan showed that if the possible unions are restricted in certain ways, then a truly linear time algorithm is possible.
+In particular, linear time is achievable if a "union tree" is given a priori.
+This is a tree that includes all elements of the sets.
+Let p[v] denote the parent in the tree, then the assumption is that union operations must have the form union(v,p[v]) for some v.